HSELaredoIT/HarmonyintheNews/_posts/2018-09-05-harmony-schools-enrollment-lottery.md

 students for the
 2017-18 school year.
 When the number of students
-interested in a specif-
-ic grade exceeds the
-number of seats avail-
-able, names are drawn
-through a random
-automated lottery
-process.
+interested in a specific grade exceeds the number of seats available, names are drawn through a random automated lottery process.
 During the